Whole House Repiping: Cost, Process & Signs You Need It

 Signs that point to whole house repiping:

-• Discolored or rusty water — Brown, orange, or murky water coming from multiple taps is a strong signal that your pipes are corroding from the inside out.
+• Discolored or rusty water.
+Brown, orange, yellow, or murky water from multiple taps, especially after water has been sitting overnight, is a strong indicator that your pipes are corroding from the inside out.

-• Persistently low water pressure — If weak flow affects multiple fixtures throughout the home, deteriorating pipes are likely restricting flow system-wide.
+• Persistently low water pressure.
+If weak flow affects multiple fixtures throughout the home, internal corrosion, mineral buildup, or numerous small leaks inside aging pipes are likely restricting flow system-wide.

-• Recurring leaks in multiple locations — One leak is a spot repair.
-Leaks appearing in different parts of the house over time signal widespread pipe failure.
+• Recurring leaks in multiple locations.
+One leak is a spot repair.
+Multiple leaks per year in different parts of the house signal systemic deterioration rather than isolated damage.

-• Frequent pipe repairs — If you're calling a plumber 3–4 times a year, the cumulative cost is creeping toward repiping territory anyway.
+• Frequent pipe repairs.
+If you're calling a plumber 3 to 4 times a year, the cumulative cost is creeping toward repiping territory anyway.

 When a spot repair is the right call:

-Spot repairs make perfect sense when the problem is clearly isolated — a single failed fitting, one leaking joint, or a broken supply line.
-If the rest of your plumbing is in good condition and there's no history of recurring issues, spending $200–$500 on a targeted fix is smart.
+Spot repairs make perfect sense when the problem is clearly isolated, like a single failed fitting, one leaking joint, or a broken supply line.
+If the rest of your plumbing is in good condition and there's no history of recurring issues, spending $200 to $500 on a targeted fix is smart.
 The problem is when homeowners keep patching an aging system that needs to be replaced wholesale.
+For more on identifying systemic issues, see our guide to old house plumbing problems.

 Know Your Pipe's Lifespan

-Galvanized steel pipes last 20–50 years, brass 40–45 years, and copper 50+ years.
-If your home has original pipes approaching or past these thresholds — especially galvanized steel — one failure often signals more are coming.
-A plumbing inspection can confirm how much useful life remains.
+Galvanized steel pipes last 20-50 years, brass 40-45 years, PEX 40-50+ years, and copper 50-70+ years.
+If your home is 40+ years old and still has original galvanized or polybutylene pipes, one failure typically signals more are coming.
+A pre-purchase plumbing inspection or in-home assessment can confirm how much useful life remains.

 Trusted by Thousands